Let me show you just how easy Friendsgiving ideas can be. It doesn’t have to be difficult to host your own harvest ladies lunch.

 The center piece is a simple arrangement I found at my local TJ Maxx.
 As a rule of thumb, I never use anything but fresh florals at my parties.

-Remember that Friendsgiving ideas include FOOD!
+Remember that Friendsgiving dinner and ideas include FOOD!
 Don’t feel limited to only serving up meals after 4pm.
-A Friendsgiving brunch would be a lovely idea as well.
+A Friendsgiving brunch would be a lovely idea and easy way to enjoy your holiday meal.

-You will be a hit when you serve up delicious dishes like these.
-Our turkey, cranberry and Brie bread pudding is soft and oh so flavorful!
+You will be a hit when you serve up delicious main dishes like these.
+Our gluten free turkey is perfectly crispy on the outside and moist and juicy on the inside whole turkey.

-The turkey, corn and cream cheese gluten-free fried flautas definitely brings the heat and provides bold new flavors to your harvest ladies lunch.
+The rolled tacos definitely brings the heat and provides bold new flavors to your harvest ladies lunch.

 And what would a harvest gathering be without ham right?
-Our ham n’ cheese potato casserole with buttery pretzel crust is a dish that everybody will love.
+Yes, even on turkey day.
+Our gluten free funeral potatoes are another dish that everybody will love.

 We used vintage jadeite bowls to serve our buttered carrots and corn.
-It’s also what we used for the fresh baked gluten-free rolls.
+It’s also what we used for the fresh baked rolls.
+Although, our gluten free crescent rolls are my favorite especially when served with gluten free corn casserole and gluten free green bean casserole.

 I chose jadeite cake stands for serving up the other dishes.
 My gold rimmed turkey plates are another T.J.
 Maxx find that I love to use every year on Thanksgiving.

-I added some depth and texture with copper cups and a copper pitcher for serving sparkling apple cider.
+I added some depth and texture with copper cups and a copper pitcher for serving sparkling apple cider or our Thanksgiving mocktails.

-Have some little get to know you games and place cards so guests don’t have to fret in remembering anyones name.
+Have some little board games, get to know you party games and place cards.
+This is a fun way for everyone to get to know each other and a good way to make sure guests don’t have to fret in remembering anyones names.

 You may even consider asking your friends to each bring a dish.
-This makes planning so much easier on you as the host.
+This makes planning so much easier on you as the host for your Friendsgiving turkey day.

-I hope these Friendsgiving ideas have helped you in the planning of your own little gathering.
+I hope these Friendsgiving ideas have helped you in the planning of your own pre thanksgiving meal and gathering with good friends.
 I know it will be a huge success!

 Be sure to check out recipes that we used on our table…